sparkfun/SparkFun_RTK_Firmware/docs/configure_data_logging.md

 ### Log to SD

 If a microSD card is detected, all messages will be logged.

+### Max Log Time

 Once the max log time is achieved, logging will cease.
 This is useful for limiting long term, overnight, static surveys to a certain length of time.
 Default: 1440 minutes (24 hours).
 Limit: 1 to 2880 minutes.

+### Max Log Length

+Every 'max long length' amount of time the current log will be closed and a new log will be started.
+This is known as cyclic logging and is convenient on *very* long surveys (ie, months or years) to prevent logs from getting too unwieldy and helps limit the risk of log corruption.
+This will continue until the unit is powered down or the *max logging time* is reached.

 ### Enable Factory Defaults